 Plant a Row Garden Kit Includes:

-We will keep in touch with our weekly Plant a Row newsletter.
+We will keep in touch with our monthly Plant a Row newsletter.
 Here, you will find growing tips, activities, recipes and information on where to donate or access fresh produce.

-- Fresh Produce.
-By planting an extra row and donating procude you can help increase access to fresh and nutritious foods.
+Donate fresh produce to participating food pantries.
+By planting an extra row and donating produce you can help increase access to fresh and nutritious foods.

 Alternative Drop-off for produce: NH Gleans